Qiskit/rustworkx/docs/source/tutorial/dags.rst

     graphviz_draw(dependency_dag, node_attr_fn=lambda node: {"label": str(node)})

-Above we define a dag with 6 jobs and dependency relationship between these jobs.
+Above we define a DAG with 6 jobs and dependency relationship between these jobs.
 Now if we run the :func:`~retworkx.topological_sort` function on the graph it will return a linear order to execute the jobs that will respect the dependency releationship.